BeehiveForum/BeehiveForum/docs/sphinx/sphinx_setup.md

 To enable searching via Sphinx on your Beehive Forum you are going to need:

- - Sphinx Search version 2.0.4
+ - Sphinx Search version 2.0.4 (please see note below)
  - Beehive Forum 1.2.0.
  - The ability to edit sphinx.conf and add new sources and indexes.